duniter/duniter/doc/Protocol.md

 ####Identity string

-UCP relies on [udid2](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_Authentication_Mechanisms.draft.txt#L164) identity string, which looks like this:

-    udid2;c;TOCQUEVILLE;FRANCOIS-XAVIER-ROBE;1989-07-14;e+48.84+002.30;0;
+UCP does not rely on any particular identity format.
+Identity simply has to be a string avoiding usage of line endings characters.

-In this document *identifier* will be the word refering to this identity string.
+In this document *identifier*, `UserID`, `USER_ID` and `uid` will be indifferently used to refer to this identity string.

 #### Self certification